-- 1.13 The Clifton upon Teme NDP is being prepared for the Clifton upon Teme Parish Council by the Clifton upon Teme Parish Neighbourhood Development Plan Steering Group on behalf of the community.
+1.13 The Clifton upon Teme NDP was prepared for the Clifton upon Teme Parish Council by the Clifton upon Teme Parish Neighbourhood Development Plan Steering Group on behalf of the community.
 When developing the emerging draft planning policies, the Steering Group sought to draw on proportionate and robust evidence and take account of the views of local people as expressed at consultation and community events.
-A Table showing the consultation process to date is provided in Appendix 1 and the Consultation Statement provides more detail.
+A Table showing the consultation process is provided in Appendix 1 and the Consultation Statement provides more detail.
 The advice of Officers at Malvern Hills District Council and Historic England was sought in January 2015.
 An initial draft of the NDP was considered by the Parish Council in January 2016.
-A period of public consultation with the community followed and the comments made have helped to inform this version of the NDP. - 1.14 In 2014 there were 273 dwellings in the village of Clifton upon Teme and a further 46 dwellings in the wider Parish, giving a total of 319 dwellings.
-In February 2016 the
+A period of public informal consultation with the community followed and the comments helped to